 The Neighbors: Income

-The neighbors in the Lia Hills Dr neighborhood in Norcross are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Lia Hills Dr neighborhood in Norcross are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower